LukeSmithxyz/based.cooking/src/spaghetti-alla-puttanesca.md

 1. Wash capers from salt, then cut them
 2. Pit and crush Gaeta olives
 3. Wash and chop the bunch of parsley
-4. Put a pot of water on the fire, it'll be used for cooking the pasta.
-Let it boil and then add salt
+4. Start [cooking the pasta](pasta.html) until al dente.
 5. Pour the oil, the peeled garlic cloves and the chopped dry chilli peppers into a large pan
 6. Add the anchovy fillets and capers
 7. Brown over medium heat for 5 minutes, stirring often, so the anchovies will melt
 8. Now add peeled tomatoes "sugo"; mix it with a spoon and cook for another 10 minutes over medium heat
-9. Let's now cook spaghetti after the water is boiled for 6/7 minutes (al dente cooking)
-10. When the sauce is ready, remove the garlic cloves
+9. When the sauce is ready, remove the garlic cloves
-11. Add crushed olives and chopped parsley
+10. Add crushed olives and chopped parsley
-12. Drain spaghetti directly in the pan and sauté it for half a minute
+11. Drain spaghetti directly in the pan and sauté it for half a minute
-13. The dish is ready
+12. The dish is ready

 ## Contribution